utkarshg99/CS685/Assignment 2/Readme.md

 * All Output files except those from Q4: Have the first line as header.

 * In order to calculate p-value, [`Welch's t-test`](https://en.wikipedia.org/wiki/Welch%27s_t-test) has been used.

+* In all cases where we are required to report "State/UT", State Codes have been reported.